To reserve an item email: alligatormilitaria@gmail.com or text: +44 (0)7970 273034

 WWII German Kar 98k bayonet and scabbard relics

 Recovered in Southern Poland.
-Bayonet and scabbard were found in the same area but are not directly associated.
+Bayonet and steel scabbard were found in the same area but are not directly associated.

 This bayonet has wooden grips, so it is quite possibly an early example as later production generally utilised moulded bakelite, although some late war production reverted to wood and back again as supply dictated.